Here's the Proof that Banking Crises Simply Don't Need to Happen. Period.

 The important thing to observe is that, today, some of the economists leading our monetary systems are not aware that banking crises are completely avoidable.

-In some sense, this shouldn’t come as a surprise considering how much we hear our central banks talk about “promoting stability” instead of “permanently eliminating instability”.
+In some sense, this shouldn’t come as a surprise considering how much we hear our central bankers talk about “promoting stability” instead of “permanently eliminating instability”.
 They simply don’t have an abolition mindset – even though history shows that abolishing banking crises is completely within our ability.
 Not just in theory, but in practice.

 So what exactly did so many countries do at the same time to completely eliminate banking crises?

-That’s a big story that will have to be told in another post because countries took diverse pathways to achieve the same goal of ending banking crises.
+Countries took diverse pathways to achieve the same goal of ending banking crises.
 (The fact that today’s leaders can’t find even one pathway to completely eliminate banking crises is damning in consideration of the historical evidence that there are multiple ways that work.)
 At a high level, the pathways that countries took included one or more of these elements (and this is a non-exhaustive list):

 The subordination of the banking sector to government-led economic development policies.
 There were multiple ways of doing this, which can be found in the literature under keywords such as “financial repression”, “fiscal dominance”, “credit segmentation”, “credit guidance”, “public banking”, and “bank nationalization”)